itchio/itchio-i18n/README.md

 HTML tags are not supported, only the markup syntax from the example above.

-## Components

-On Weblate, the translation software we use, we've split translation strings across separate components.
-A component is a grouping of strings by a feature on itch.io.
-This will allow translators to focus a particular part of the site they'd like to see in their language.
-The `core` component represents a critical set of strings that should be translated to enable basic usage of the site.

 ## How markup works

 A common problem with internationalization is how to handle strings that